 - 1 tsp of cardamom

 - ⅛ tsp of sea salt

-- Place cashews, cardamom, honey and sea salt in food processor and puree the mixture until it comes smooth.
-In the beginning of the process it will be crumbly, keep processing it, scraping down the sides of the bowl.
+- Place cashews, cardamom, honey and sea salt in a food processor and puree the mixture until it comes smooth.
+At the beginning of the process it will be crumbly, keep processing it, scraping down the sides of the bowl.

 - The mixture will release the oils and it will become butter.
 The whole process takes up to 15-20 minutes.

 - If the texture looks dry, stir in the coconut oil and process for another 30 seconds.